-Weighted factor: All Honors/ACP courses +1.0 All AP courses +2.0
+Weighted factor: All Honors/ACP courses +1.0

 Calculation: At the end of the semester, the final grade calculation will be made by the student management system.

 Re-taking a Course

 Jeffersonville High School recognizes that there may be times when it is in the best interest of a student to retake a specific course.
 The guidelines for re-taking a course are as follows: